NikUstimenko/acoustic_tm_comsol/README.md

 where $`k_\rho = \sqrt{k^2 - k_z^2}`$ and $`Z_m^{(n)}`$ are the Bessel or first-kind Hankel
 functions.
 Similar to the spherical-wave case, we expand the scattered field using the Hankel functions.

+## Outlook

+The provided files can also be used as a starting point for any scattering simulation and are not necessarily restricted to the computation of T-matrix coefficients.
+For example, see the file `acoustic-solid_sphere_core-shell_cross-section.mph`.